 Display time-enabled scene layers

-You can view values in date fields by clicking on a feature and viewing the attributes in pop-ups.
-Depending on your data you can change the pop-up properties to display the date fields in the date and time format you prefer.
-For example, in Germany the date is often represented in day, month year separated by a period.
-In the United States, you display the date in month, day, year separated by a backlash.
-Time values display as local time without offset or UTC if the user specified UTC in time zone environment when creating the scene layer package.
+You can view values in date fields by clicking a feature and viewing the attributes in pop-ups.
+Depending on your data, you can change the pop-up properties to display the date fields in the date and time format you prefer.
+For example, in Germany, the date is often represented in day, month, year separated by a period.
+In the United States, you display the date in month, day, year separated by a backslash.
+Time values display as local time without offset or UTC if the user specified UTC in the time zone environment when creating the scene layer package.

-If a preferred time zone is defined, the datetime values of the layer displays the preferred time zone.
-You can set a preferred time zone when creating a scene layer with associated feature layer and configuring the scene layer properties in the Sharing pane.
+If a preferred time zone is defined, the datetime values of the layer display the preferred time zone.
+You can set a preferred time zone when creating a scene layer with an associated feature layer and configuring the scene layer properties in the Sharing pane.